12 Essential Web Design Trends of 2017 To Watch Out For

 You have probably heard a lot about AMP lately.
 According to Google, AMP (Accelerated Mobile Pages) “is an open-source initiative that embodies the vision that publishers can create mobile optimized content once and have it load instantly everywhere.”

 What does that mean in plain speak?

 AMP is an initiative by Google to improve the mobile experience.
 By stripping down webpages to just the important parts, it allows them to load much, much faster.
 Have you ever spent 30 seconds waiting for an article load, just to give up and head back to Facebook?

-The main benefits of AMP is that users get a better, faster experience, which means they read more, search more, and possibly even buy more.
-For publishers, it results in higher SERP rankings, though Google has been quick to say it isn’t a ranking factor, but, AMP helps increase mobile friendliness and speed, which are very important ranking factors.
+The main benefits of AMP are that users get a better, faster experience, which means they read more, search more, and possibly even buy more.
+For publishers, it results in higher SERP rankings, though Google has been quick to say it isn’t a ranking factor, but, AMP helps increase mobile-friendliness and speed, which are very important ranking factors.